rist-ro/rl-introduction-notes/sutton_rl.md

 However, for $\overline{BE}$ we can find counterexamples in which MDPs generating the same data distribution **actually have different optima** (page 276).
 This makes  $\overline{BE}$ ill-suited as an optimization objective.

 We could only use the residual-gradient algorithm with $\overline{BE}$ in situations where we **could double sample** for a state.
-Therefor, this **restricts it to model-based** methods where we have knowledge of the MDPs transitions.
+Therefore, this **restricts it to model-based** methods where we have knowledge of the MDPs transitions.

 ---